Phantom fluid cosmology: Impact of a phantom hidden sector on cosmological observables: Ghost/dark matter models

 It is convenient to recast the Boltzmann equations \eqref{eq:Boltzmann_eq_t} in dimensionless form, with $y=a^3$ playing the role of time, \bea {d\Omega_{\phi}\over dy} &+& {4\over 3y}\Omega_{\phi} = -{ \epsilon_\rho\over y \hat H(y) }\,,\nn\\ {d\Omega_{\nu_s}\over dy} &+& {1+w_{\nu_s}\over y}\Omega_{\nu_s} = {\epsilon_\rho\over y \hat H(y) }\,,\nn\\ \hat H(y) &=& \sqrt{\Omega_{\Lambda} + \Omega_m/y + \Omega_g(y)}\,, \eea and $\epsilon_\rho \equiv \Gamma_\rho/(3 H_0 \rho_{\rm crit})$.
 Evidently, in the limit of massless $\nu_s$, $w_{\nu_s} = 1/3$ and the net contribution $\Omega_{g} (y) =\Omega_{\phi} (y) + \Omega_{\nu_s} (y)$ remains exactly zero, as expected.

-Taking massless ghosts and massive neutrinos rather than vice-versa is an arbitrary model-building choice.
-The system of equations for the alternative choice is trivially related, by exchanging the roles of $\Omega_\phi$ and $\Omega_{\nu_s}$ in Eqs.\ (\ref{eq:Boltzmann_y}), and relabeling $w_{\nu_s}\to w_\phi$.
+Taking massless ghosts and massive neutrinos rather than vice versa is an arbitrary model-building choice.
+The system of equations for the alternative choice is trivially related, by exchanging the roles of $\Omega_\phi$ and $\Omega_{\nu_s}$ in Eq.\ (\ref{eq:Boltzmann_y}), and relabeling $w_{\nu_s}\to w_\phi$.
 The first choice results in $\Omega_g > 0$ while the second gives $\Omega_g < 0$.
 We will consider the general case in the following, which results in a sign choice $\pm$ for the solutions given below.

 By solving the system (\ref{eq:Boltzmann_y}) numerically, one finds that the net production $\Omega_{g} (y)$ is approximately linear in $\epsilon_{\rho}$, for $\epsilon_\rho \lesssim \mathcal{O}(10)$.
 For larger $\epsilon_\rho$, linearity breaks down because the back-reaction of the ghost plus $\nu_s$ fluid appears in $\hat H$ and reduces the production; however such large values are ruled out by observations of late-time cosmology, namely supernovae, as we will show.
 Hence we focus on the linear regime.
 Useful approximate fits to the numerical solutions are given by \bea \Omega_{\nu_s/\phi} (y) &=& \pm\epsilon_\rho\,A_0\, y^{A_1 - A_2 y - A_3 y(1-y)}\,,\\ \Omega_{g}(y)&\cong& \pm \epsilon_\rho\, f(w_{\nu_s}) \left(1 + 0.109\,\ln y\right)^{3.09}\,,\nn\\ f(w_{\nu_s}) &\cong& 0.163 -0.594\,w_{\nu_s} +0.321\,w_{\nu_s}^2\nn \eea where the coefficients $A_i$ are linear functions of the equation-of-state parameter $w$, shown in Table \ref{tab:fits}, and the factor $(1 + 0.109\, \ln y)^{3.09}$ should be interpreted as zero at small $y$ where it would become negative.
 The choice of sign corresponds to taking massless ghosts and massive $\nu_s$ ($+$) or vice versa ($-$).
 For small $m_{\nu_s}$, one can read from Eq.\ (\ref{eq:eos_nus_m}) that $(1/3-w_{\nu_s}) \cong C_m(m_{\nu_s}/\Lambda)^2$ with $C_m \cong 4/3$ for the scalar mediator and $C_m \cong 1$ for the vector mediator.